codewitch-honey-crisis/retro_clock/article.md

 The password for the access point is not really for security.
 The only thing it prevents is someone hijacking your configuration portal from say, next door.
 It's not meant to be strong, or provide anything more than a cursory check against random people fiddling with your portal.
 What I've done is decided that this thing should be unique, but short-ish and friendly to remember.

 To that end, we use the ESP32s entropy source RNG and create a string with vowels and consonants and a number on the end, like "foozbart12".
 It then stores this as a deviceid configuration value.
-Presently we only use it as an AP password, but it could be used elsewhere because as I said, it's not really for securitry.
+Presently we only use it as an AP password, but it could be used elsewhere because as I said, it's not really for security:

 ```cpp
 // generate a friendly AP password/identifier for this device